wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 --8<-- 'code/tutorials/cross-chain-contracts/core-contracts/snippet-5.sol'
 ```

-Once `sendPayloadToEvm` is called on the source chain, the off-chain Delivery Provider picks up the VAA corresponding to the message and relays it to the target chain.
+Once `sendPayloadToEvm` is called on the source chain, the off-chain Delivery Provider picks up the [VAA](/learn/infrastructure/vaas/){target=\_blank} corresponding to the message and relays it to the target chain.
 The provider will then invoke the `receiveWormholeMessages` function on the contract specified by `targetAddress` on the `targetChain`.

 In the `receiveWormholeMessages` function, you want to:
  - Update the latest greeting